Nictitating membrane: Functions

 The nictitating membrane is normally translucent.
 In some diving animals, including sea lions, it is activated on land, to remove sand and other debris—its function in most animals.
 In crocodiles, it protects their eyes from water but also hinders their focus under water.
 In some diving animals, for example beavers and manatees, it is transparent and moves across the eye to protect it while under water.

 Birds can actively control their nictitating membrane.
 In birds of prey, the membrane also serves to protect the parents' eyes from their chicks while they are feeding them, and when peregrine falcons go into their 200 mph dives, they will blink repeatedly with their nictitating membranes to clear debris and spread moisture across the eyes.
 Woodpeckers tighten their nictitating membrane a millisecond prior to their beak impacting the trunk of a tree to prevent shaking-induced retinal injury.

 The nictitating membrane can be used to protect the eye while attacking prey, as in sharks.

 It can also protect the eye from ultraviolet radiation, similar to its role in polar bears to prevent snow blindness.

 Vestigiality

 Nictitating membranes in cats and dogs do not have many muscle fibers, so they are not usually visible; chronic visibility should be taken as a sign of poor condition or ill health.
-The membrane can, however, be seen clearly when gently opening the eye of the healthy animal when it is asleep, or by pushing down/applying pressure on the eyeball, which will cause it to appear.
+The membrane can, however, be seen clearly by gently opening the eye of the healthy animal when it is asleep, or by pushing down/applying pressure on the eyeball, which will cause it to appear.
 In some breeds of dogs, the nictitating membrane can be prone to prolapse of the gland of the third eyelid, resulting in a condition called cherry eye.